 Waterstone has collected air samples and conducting real time air monitoring using various handheld monitors.
-This report summarizes the results of air sample analysis for samples collected on December 10, 2015.
+This report summarizes the results of air sample analysis for samples collected on December 9, 2015, as well as the results of samples collected on December 10, 2015, in response to real time air monitoring data obtained on December 9, 2015.